rchyla/tf520/README.md

 Firmware / Requirements
 ------------

-  * Xilinx ISE, 14.7 (the final version - other versions may work but this is the one I support)
+  * Any Xilinx ISE that support XC9500XL Family (I personally work with final 14.7 version).
+You may need to create project manually and imort source files if your ISE can't work with my project file.
-  * JTAG Adaptor
+  * JTAG Adaptor (use urjtag for adaptors not suppoerted by ISE, requires to generate .svf file)

 PCB Manufacture
 ---------------